kanisterio/kanister/examples/postgres-RDS/README.md

   postgres_password: secret99
 ```

-## Installing the postgresql Chart
+## Installing the PostgreSQL Chart
 To install the chart with the release name `my-release`:

 ```bash